 It’s hard to ignore the overwhelming number of similarities between Valorant and Counter-Strike since most of them appear at the surface level.
 Both games use a 5v5 format and incorporate bomb-defusing as the main gameplay objective.
-Maps feature three possible locations where the bomb (or Spike) can be planted, and a buy phase allows players to purchase guns as well as abilities (in the case of Valorant) prior to the start of a round.
+Maps feature three possible locations where the bomb (or Spike) can be planted, and a buy phase allows players to purchase guns as well as abilities (in the case of Valorant) before the start of a round.

 There’s also the matter of extremely low TTK (time to kill) requirements present in both games.
 On average, players are lucky to survive after taking just a single shot from a majority of the weapons in Valorant.
 Similar to CS: GO, each gun in Valorant has a unique spray pattern that can be mastered through practice.

 Considering CS: GO players have developed their own weapon meta over the years that continues to evolve and improve, we expect the Valorant community to end up doing the same, particularly when you factor in how critical mobility is in both games.
 Just like in Counter-Strike, each weapon in Valorant has a different weight that affects movement speed, and a player’s accuracy will drop if they try to fire while moving.

 There’s one slight difference that sets Valorant apart from CS: GO, and that’s its character selection.
 Valorant features ten playable characters who come from different backgrounds, and each has its own set of skills, including an ultimate that charges over time.
 Agents are selected before the start of a match, and players can unlock additional abilities by purchasing them between rounds.